 Every published opinion tells a story and the January 15, 2014 Court of Appeals opinion in Burgess v.
 Burgess, 753 S.E.2d 566 (S.C.
 App.
 2014), tells a particularly interesting one.
 Like Hanna Rosin’s “The End of Men: And the Rise of Woman,” Burgess demonstrates a culture that defines men primarily as providers and shows little use or empathy for men who can no longer provide.

 Until 2008 Mr. Burgess appears to have been a success story.
-Parlaying a B.S. in business administration into a career in commercial real estate, between 2001 and 2007 he earned between $91,789 and $675,374 annually.
+Parlaying a B.S. in business administration into a career in commercial real estate, between 2001 and 2007 his income ranged from $91,789 and $675,374 annually.
 Ms. Burgess, who also had a bachelor’s degree, was able to quit work upon the birth of their first child.
 By 2008, the parties had been married 26 years and raised four children to adulthood.
 In 2008, as the real estate market started collapsing, she went back to work.
 However she was laid off the next year and, rather than search for work, she returned to college for a Master’s Degree in student affairs from Clemson.
 Meanwhile, in February 2009, Mr. Burgess was forced out of his real estate partnership.
 Ms. Burgess moved out two months later and filed for separate maintenance the next day.

 Her timing demonstrates that what she valued in her husband was his earning capacity.
 The marriage couldn’t last two months after he was downsized.
 It is likely that her decision to leave was planned, as she was able to file for separate maintenance the day after she left.
 One of her complaints was that Mr. Burgess was no longer providing a $1,000 a week allowance.
 Apparently missing from her reasoning is that Mr. Burgess was only making $31,000 a year (having fallen from $384,237 in 2007) and that she had chosen to go back to college rather than work.
 Her being laid off led her to chose further education.
 But her husband’s downsizing did not afford him similar flexibility or opportunity.